 Can you prevent staining?
 That depends on the type of whiteboard you purchase.

 Melamine whiteboards inevitably stain.
 Daily cleanings can prolong the life of such boards, but even with strict maintenance, the surface will not last very long with daily use.
-It is meant for light usage, and it is commonly found in dry erase boards designed for home use.
+This surface material is meant for light usage, and it is commonly found in dry erase boards designed for home use.

 Porcelain whiteboards are higher in quality than melamine and make up the majority of whiteboards currently used in classrooms.
 They vary significantly in quality, and the purchase price does not necessarily correlate with the quality of the surface.
 Since there are so many different “recipes” that can be used to manufacture porcelain, the surface pores of porcelain can vary greatly, and these surface pores are what allow staining to occur.
 Since a glossy board has fewer surface pores than a whiteboard with a matte finish, as a general rule, the glossier the surface, the longer it will last without staining.